yhpong/Supervised-Learning/README.md

 ### 2. Split the data into training, validation and test set

 Remember that the data you get may have been sorted in some way.
 In this case the data from UCI is sorted by class label.
 If you directly split the data in half you will end up with samples bias to a certain class.
-So it's a good ida to shuffle the dataset first.
+So it's a good idea to shuffle the dataset first.

 ```
     iTrain = modMath.index_array(1, n_raw)  'generate pointers 1 to N for each data